 About an hour and a half away from the airport in Montego Bay, many tourists choose to rent a car and make the journey themselves rather than hire a driver or fly a small hopper plane into the local airport.
 While driving in Jamaica is not recommended for first timers, the road to Negril has recently seen enough improvement that those with the gumption to get up and go won't have such a struggle getting to town.

 If you're hoping to rent a car for your vacation in Negril, arrive prepared.
 You will need to be at least 23-years-old, but less than 75, have been in possession of a driver's license from your home country for at least one year, and have a credit card with a high available balance.
 In some cases, rental agencies will take a deposit of up to $2500(USD), which can put a damper on your trip if you aren't prepared with this amount.
 Not to worry, you'll get the money back in full – assuming there are no damages to the vehicle when you return.

 In most places, you'll want to have a vehicle that is high off the ground and with four wheel drive, like a jeep or sports utility vehicle, but if you're sticking to the highways and main thoroughfares in Negril, you'll be able to get by with pretty much any type of car you want.
 As you compare rental car agencies you'll probably notice that small Japanese cars are favored.
 This is because they make it easier to navigate the narrow island roads, and typically have excellent gas mileage, which is essential on an island where gas prices fall somewhere in between the United States and the United Kingdom.

-The table below lists the vehicle rental agencies located in the immediate vicinity of Negril.
+The chart below lists the rental agencies located in and around Negril.

 |Happy World Car & Bike Rental||(876) 957-4004||Norman Manley Boulevard - 2.1 mi.
 (3.5 km) North-Northeast of Negril|